Casual Corner: History

-Opened during a time in history when a paired blouse and skirt was an avant-garde fashion trend.
-Casual Corner broke with tradition, allowing women to physically browse among and don clothes in fitting rooms, rather than encasing apparel under glass, and chose its name, in part, to reflect a more casual shopping experience than was typical of the era.
+Casual Corner broke tradition with retail conventions of the day, allowing women to physically browse clothing and try on items in fitting rooms, rather than encasing apparel behind glass.
+The store's name was chosen, in part, to reflect a more casual shopping experience than was typical of the era.

 Throughout the 1950s. each store displayed the following poem near its front door: